 How the students will be informed

-The students will be informed about the new rules in week 35 (August 2024) and again at a later point, as we approach the winter exams 2024-25, via email and Brightspace.
+The students will be informed about the new rules in august 2024 and again as we approach the winter exams 2024-25.

-As a lecturer, you can help students navigate the new rules by:
+As a lecturer, you can help students navigate the rules by:

 GAI support for teaching staff